arcsecond-io/cli/README.md

 # Arcsecond CLI

-The Command-line interface (CLI) for arcsecond.io.
+The Command-line interface (CLI) for Arcsecond.
 It can be used as Python module too.
+The CLI makes it easy to login/register and access Arcsecond resources, public and private ones.

 [Read the docs](https://docs.arcsecond.io/cli)